Agriculture

 Sowing of Maize Crop

 As most of the Indian Maize is grown during the Kharif season as compared to the Rabi season, Maize Kharif is sown in June to July till August and harvested in December.
 During Kharif season it is desirable to complete the sowing operation 12-15 days before the onset of monsoon.
-However, in rainfed areas, the sowing time should be coincided with onset of monsoon.
+However, in rainfed areas, the sowing time should coincide with the onset of monsoon.
 Rabi crops are sown in the winter months of October through December.
 They are harvested from April to June.
-During rabi and spring, there is higher yielding and irrigation facilities that is suitable for maize.
+During rabi and spring, there is higher yielding and irrigation facilities that are suitable for maize.

 Nutrient and Water Management